 Our Counseling programs give you the knowledge and tools to change lives for the better.
 The programs in our Counseling Division are designed to prepare individuals for positions in a variety of counseling professions.
 Following the 8 core competencies outlined by CACREP, the Division's objectives are to prepare counselors who will ethically promote the well-being of individuals, families, mental health organizations and communities located in metropolitan, rural and global settings.

-We offer six degree master's degree programs, a Ph.D., and five graduate-level certificates within the Division.
+We offer five degree master's degree programs, a Ph.D., and four graduate-level certificates within the Division.
 Follow the links below to learn more about each program.
 When applying, please select the appropriate concentration in the online system.

 - Graduate Certificate Programs